marcjwilliams1/SubClonalSelection.jl/example/README.md

 - `ϵ1 = 10^6 `: Target ϵ for first ABC step
 - `firstpass = false`: If set to true will run a limited first pass of the algorithm to determine a good starting ϵ1 if this unknown.
 - `Nmaxinf = 10^10`: Scales selection coefficient value assuming the tumour size is Nmaxinf.
 Once value >10^9 has limited effect.
-- `scalefactor = 2`: Parameter for perturbation kernel for parameter values.
-Larger values means space will be explored more slowly but fewer particles will be perturbed outside prior range.
 - `ρ = 0.0`: Overdispersion parameter for beta-binomial model of sequencing data. ρ = 0.0 means model is binomial sampling
-- `adaptpriors = false`: If true priors on μ and clonalmutations are adapted based on the number of mutations in the data set.
+- `adaptpriors = true`: If true priors on μ and clonalmutations are adapted based on the number of mutations in the data set.
 This is an experimental feature that needs further validation, although initial tests suggest it performs well and does not skew inferences.
-To run the inference with default priors as described in the paper keep this to false.
+To run the inference with default priors as described in the paper set this to false.
 - `timefunction = timefunc`: Function for KMC algorithm timestep. timefunc returns 1 meaning the timestep is the average of stochastic process.
 Alternatively timefuncrand can be specified which uses `-log(rand())` to increase the time step, so it is exponentially distributed rather than the mean of the exponential distribution.
+We use population doublings as our unit of time so this does not change the method and is an algorithmic choice.
 - `ploidy = 2`: ploidy of the genome
 - `d = 0.0`: Death rate of the host population in the tumour, we would advise keeping this to 0.0 as it is only μ/β that can be inferred.
 That is differences in the death rate are unidentifiable in this framework.
 - `b = log(2)`: Birth rate of the population.
 Default is set to `log(2)` so that tumour doubles with each unit increase in t in the absence of cell death.
+- `mincellularity = 0.1`: If some prior knowledge on cellularity is known this can be modifed
+- `maxcellularity = 1.1`: If some prior knowledge on cellularity is known this can be modifed.
+This is set to > 1.0 so that there is some flexibility in the inference.
+- `convergence = 0.07`: Convergence for ABC.
+If new population ϵ is within convergence % of previous population then ABC stops.
+- `savepopulations = false`: Save results from intermediate populations.

 ## Example 1 - Neutral synthetic data
 For the first example we'll take some synthetic data ("neutral.txt") generated from a neutral simulation of tumour evolution.
 The input parameters for the simulations were as follows: